 TEMPOS compliance to IEEE standard 442/D3

-The IEEE is considering updates to IEEE 442/D3 (which was last subject to thorough consideration and revision in 1981).
-TEMPOS complies with all theoretical assumptions upon which IEEE 442/D3 is based (see Appendix A, theory and analysis) but makes full use of technologically-superior sensors and microprocessor-based analysis, rather than the homemade probes and pencil-and-paper analysis methods which were in common use when the IEEE was first drafted.
+The IEEE updated 442-03 to IEEE 442/D3 in 2017.
+It is still a draft revision, but it is considered to be a final draft.
+The previous thorough consideration and revision was in 1981.
+The theory and techniques called out in the new revision remain mostly unchanged, and TEMPOS complies with all theoretical assumptions upon which IEEE 442/D3 is based .

-As the IEEE works to update this standard, it may be advisable to specify and follow ASTM 5334-14, which due to its significant recent revision, better represents current state-of-the-art theory and practice in heat and mass transfer.
-Inaccuracies that may occur when explicitly following the field probe dimensions and probe heating times outlined in IEEE 442/D3 are shown in Appendix A.
+As the IEEE continues to update this standard, it may be advisable to specify and follow ASTM 5334-14, which better represents current state-of-the-art theory and practice in heat and mass transfer.
+Inaccuracies may result from explicitly following the field probe dimensions and probe heating times outlined in IEEE 442/D3, as explained below.

 TEMPOS Compliance with IEEE P442TM/D3